thehyve/transmart-variant-store-connector/README.md

 #### Run

-Make sure you have Maven installed.
+Make sure you have Java 11 and Maven installed.
 ```bash
 # create a jar package
 mvn clean package